 Saying ‘No’ To Most Social Events or Activities

 Many overprotective parents restrict their children from establishing independence.
 As a result, they may prohibit the child from engaging in new hobbies, activities, or relationships.
 In a sense, the parent tries to keep the child in a safe, protected bubble.
 However, there is no such thing as a “safe, protected bubble” in the real world.
 An overprotective parent’s fear of a child getting hurt prevents them from embracing new opportunities.
-These children often grow up feeling naive to danger or have an intense need to rebel against their parents.
+These children often grow up naive to actual danger or have an intense need to rebel against their parents.

 Logging Into All a Child’s Social Media Accounts